Etymology of California: Application of the name

 Hernán Cortés is often credited with being the first to apply the name California to the Baja Peninsula, but researchers believe it was more likely one of the men he assigned to do some advance exploration of the South Sea.
 Diego de Becerra and Fortún Ximénez, under the direction of Cortés, landed near the southern tip of the Baja California peninsula in 1533.
 They were the earliest explorers who would likely have applied the name California to the peninsula, thinking it was an island.
-Cortés did not reach the Baja peninsula until 1535, when he tried unsuccessfully to establish a colony that he named La Paz, under a royal charter granting him that land.
+Cortés did not reach the Baja peninsula until 1535, when he tried unsuccessfully to establish a colony that he named Santa Cruz (modern-day La Paz).
+Captain Bernal Diaz del Castillo, a soldier under Cortés, later used the name California in his memoirs in reference to Cortés's discovery.

 It has also been suggested that Hernando de Alarcón, sent by the viceroy Mendoza—an enemy of Cortés—on a 1540 expedition to verify Cortés's discoveries, referred to the inhospitable lands as California, and it was he who named the peninsula after the fabled island in Las sergas.
 There is no question about Hernando de Alarcón's use of the term, nor about his allusion to Las sergas, but there is question as to whether this is the first use of the name to refer to those lands and whether he intended the name as mockery.
 Alarcón provides a clear link from the literary, imaginary California to the real place, but his usage cannot be proven to be the actual origin, in that the name may predate him.

 Today the name California is applied to the Baja California Peninsula, the Gulf of California (also known as the Sea of Cortés), the U.S. State of California, and the Mexican states of Baja California and Baja California Sur.